 To determine the expiry date of your DIY recipe, check expiry dates of all the ingredients you use.
 Your bath salts will last as long as the ingredient with shortest expiry date (usually the carrier oil).
 For example, if your carrier oil expires in 8 months and essential oil expires in 2 years, then your bath recipe will expire in 8 months.

 Once you have created a bath salt recipe you love, you’ll need to package it.
 Humidity can ruin salts, so it is important that you choose an airtight container for long-term storage.

-Bail Jars – Lets admit, everything looks good in Bail jars.
+Glass Jars – Lets admit, everything looks better in glass jars.
 They come in different shapes and sizes and can be reused for many other beauty recipes.

 PET Jars – clear plastic jars come in a wide range of shapes and sizes.
 I like to use PET jars for my DIY bath products because they won’t damage by bath if I accidentally drop a jar.

 PET jars can be reused but there are 2 things to keep in mind.
 First, plastic jars scratch easily and will not look as nice when reused.
 Second, plastic absorbs the scent.
 I find it difficult to remove some scents from the jars.

 Decorative jars with airtight lids.
 These are the “dream bathroom” type of jars that on top of storing your bath salts also serve as a decorative peace.

 You can also find more information and tips in the post “How to store bath salts“.